The Research Paper: Developing Historical Questions

 It’s no secret that high schools across the country are turning away from the decidedly “old-school” research paper in favor of shorter writing assignments or a variety of “new-school” technology based projects like blogs or webpages.
 While these types of assignments are great for building historical thinking skills, we firmly believe that the research paper has been around for a long time for a reason: it’s the best way to engage students in sophisticated historical reasoning and prepare them for the academic world beyond high school.
 We have developed a comprehensive process with clear steps that walk the students through the creation of a research paper.
 The first step is for students to create a context-based historical question, giving their research a solid foundation and focus.

-Our research paper process guides students using a system with a seven-part structure (more detail on the entire process can be found here).
+Our research paper process guides students using a system with a seven-part structure.
 In the first part, rather than simply asking students to choose a topic, we ask them to start with a topic of interest, narrow it down to possible subtopics, choose a subtopic, and develop an open-ended historical question to guide their research.

 Identify and model the qualities of good historical questions, as described in Handout 1, throughout the course (e.g. as lecture openings, test essays, class discussions, and at the beginning or end of structured debates).
 As they gain understanding, have students develop good questions as part of classroom activities.
 When the students seem to have grasped the fundamentals of historical writing, (i.e. thesis, claim, logic, evidence) begin the research paper effort.